 13 months after Czar’s passing, his bonded Newfoundland brother, Baby Bear Osa, who was truly momma’s boy, became lethargic in the late hours of February 12.
 Sleeping next to him to keep a watchful eye, Beth noted Osa’s breathing became erratic, and blood passed from his mouth.
 A very fast midnight drive to the emergency clinic was made.
 And within 30 minutes of his arrival, Osa was gone.
 There are absolutely no words to describe that terrifying and grief filled night.
 Death left no calling card, provided no warning.
 Osa passed away from what is suspected to be hemangiosarcoma, or a blood tumor in his lung.
 The depth of his unexpected and sudden loss, the immense grief, anger, sadness, is still felt to the core, every single day.

 Czar’s Promise was born from a promise made to Czar as Beth held him in her arms for the last time on December 20, 2013.
 It was a promise to never stop fighting to help those who have received a cancer diagnosis.
 Canine or human.
-It is a promise made in the memory of both Czar and Baby Bear Osa, so that their fight will not be forgotten, and that we need to help others traveling this long and most difficult road.
+It is a promise made in the memory of both Czar, Baby Bear Osa and Tundra, so that their fight will not be forgotten, and that we need to help others traveling this long and most difficult road.
 Both in terms of much needed cancer research, as well as local support for families experiencing this most difficult journey.

-Beth and her husband, Gary, live a very rural life, along with their two Great Pyrenees, Tundra and Lucciano, their Newfoundland Amara, and feline companion, Sushi.
-Canines, hiking and any outdoor activity go hand and paw for the entire family, and every day is a new adventure.
-For her career, Beth has worked in the IT/Technology field for over 25 years in Madison and throughout the state.
+Beth and her husband, Gary, live a very rural life, along with their Great Pyrenees, Lucciano Armand and their Newfoundland Amara.
+Canines, hiking, photography and any outdoor activity go hand and paw, as every day is a new adventure.
+For her professional career, Beth previously worked in the IT/Communications/Technology field for over 30 years in Madison and throughout the state.
+As Founder, Executive Director and Czar’s Mom, Beth will dedicate the remainder of her life and career to Czar’s Promise, and supporting families whose companion animals have been diagnosed with cancer, and funding research to help find a cure in our children, canines and felines.

-Beth is eternally grateful to Veterinary Oncologist and Founding Member, Dr. Kai Shiu, and each committee member of the Czar’s Promise team, who have supported each other through their individual journeys as well as their commitment to truly make a difference in the lives of those impacted by cancer within our community.
+Beth is eternally grateful to Veterinary Oncologist and Founding Member, Dr. Kai Shiu, the Board of Directors, and each member of the Czar’s Promise team, who have supported each other through their individual journeys as well as their commitment to truly make a difference in the lives of those impacted by cancer within our community, and who will always, Inspire Hope.